It’s easy to think that more training = more gains, but here’s the truth: you get stronger when you rest, not just when you ride.

 Training can push your body to its limits, breaking down muscle fibres, depleting energy stores, and stressing your nervous system.
 But, if you don’t give your body time to recover, you’ll start feeling sluggish, struggle to hit your targets, and risk injury or burnout.

 Sleep is your secret weapon.
 Aim for at least 7 – 9 hours a night to help your muscles repair and keep your energy levels high.
 7+ hours per night enhances endurance and cognitive function (Halson, 2014).
 And don’t forget nutrition — protein rebuilds muscle, and carbs restock your fuel stores.
+For specific targets and timing, see post-ride recovery protocols including protein and carb calculations.

 How do you know if you’re overtraining?
 Watch out for signs like a higher-than-normal resting heart rate, constant fatigue, or feeling demotivated.
 Tools like heart rate variability (HRV) tracking can help spot when you need extra rest.
+If symptoms persist or you're dealing with illness, read about when to rest versus when to push through using the neck rule.

 Recovery isn’t lazy — it’s smart training.
 Give your body what it needs, and you’ll be stronger, faster, and ready to go the distance.